Road Trips Full Show: Spectrum 11/5/79

 Road Trips Full Show: Spectrum 11/5/79 is a live album by the rock band the Grateful Dead.
 It contains the complete concert that they performed at the Spectrum, in Philadelphia, Pennsylvania, on November 5, 1979.
-It was released by Grateful Dead Records in 2008 as a digital download, in both MP3 and FLAC formats.
+It was released by Grateful Dead Records on September 10, 2008 as a digital download, in both MP3 and FLAC formats.

 Road Trips Full Show: Spectrum 11/5/79 is a continuation of the Digital Downloads series of Grateful Dead albums, and is also a spin-off of the Road Trips series.
-It was released several months after Road Trips Volume 1 Number 1, and features a show from the concert tour that was excerpted for that album.
+It was released ten months after Road Trips Volume 1 Number 1, and features a show from the concert tour that was excerpted for that album.
 It was issued concurrently with a digital download album recorded the following evening, Road Trips Full Show: Spectrum 11/6/79.